MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-for-servers/includes/4-simplify-management-maintenance-azurearc-servers.md

 Security Center relies on the Log Analytics agent to collect security-related events, application crash dumps, and operating system configuration settings.
 It continuously analyzes collected data, provides you with remediation recommendations, and generates security alerts in response to attempted and actual security breaches and exploits.

 > [!NOTE]
 > Azure Defender functionality requires the Standard Pricing tier of Azure Security Center.
-Security assessment and recomendation, along with the Azure secure score are part of the free tier offering.
+Security assessment and recomendation, along with the Azure secure score are part of the free tier offering. <!--Marcin: is this a necessary information?-->

 ## What are the benefits of Azure Automation Update Management in hybrid scenarios?